pawan231/MiniDataBase-1/README.md

  on terminal by executing following commands:

- ->if you running this program using terminal, you need to move folder "table" to "src".d g++ main.cpp
+ ->if you running this program using terminal, you need to move folder "table" to "src". d g++ main.cpp

  ./a.out